Godzilla (Monsterverse): Characterization

 For the 2014 version, Gareth Edwards designed Godzilla to have a personality that would evoke the "last samurai" archetype, calling him "a lone, ancient warrior who prefers to be left alone until world events force him to resurface."

 In Godzilla (2014), Godzilla is 355 ft tall.
 In Godzilla: King of the Monsters (2019) and then on, his height is increased to 393 ft tall.

 While the Toho iterations of Godzilla are gender-neutral, Legendary's Godzilla is specified as a male.
 When asked about the gender, Dougherty answered, "it's a he, he's called King of the Monsters."

 Reception

 IndieWire called Godzilla's design "more classic than groundbreaking", with praise for the size, scale, fins, sound design, and visual effects, stating, "The visuals are really impressive and perhaps more importantly, feel realistic to the world of the movie around it."
 Screenwriter Kazuki Nakajima criticized the 2014 film for turning Godzilla into a "good guy", stating it is "the sort of Godzilla aimed at kids in the late Showa Era."
 Illustrator Yuji Kaida praised the 2014 film for treating Godzilla like "a force beyond human understanding that maintained the Earth's natural balance," as well as praising the physique of the design and how Gareth Edwards conveyed the mass.
+A few Japanese fans felt the 2014 design was "too fat".